jimmo/ncss-embedded/chapters/2-intro-microbit.md

 from microbit import *

 text_data = 'Hello there, this text is scroooooooling'
-#scroll text on the 5 x 5 display
+# Scroll text on the 5 x 5 display
 display.scroll(text_data)
 ```